EXCLUSIVE-Mutual funds may not get holdings waiver post HDFC Bank - HDFC merger - sources

 "HDFC Bank and HDFC are fairly liquid stocks and have a lot of demand.
 This will hold true for the combined entity, too," the executive said, adding that funds that need to sell will find buyers.

-This clause could curtail the ability of fund managers to take incremental exposure to the banking bell-weather, the chief executive of another large-sized mutual fund pointed out.
+This clause could curtail the ability of fund managers to take incremental exposure to the banking bellwether, the chief executive of another large-sized mutual fund pointed out.

 “Selling to meet the regulatory requirements could be seen by some in the market as a desperate act and the fund managers would not get good buyers at the right price," the person said.
 "This will impact the fund's performance."